Édouard Daladier: Munich Agreement

 Unlike Chamberlain, Daladier had no illusions about Hitler's ultimate goals.
 In fact, he told the British in a late April 1938 meeting that Hitler's real aim was to eventually secure "a domination of the Continent in comparison with which the ambitions of Napoleon were feeble".
 Daladier went on to say, "Today, it is the turn of Czechoslovakia.
 Tomorrow, it will be the turn of Poland and Romania.
 When Germany has obtained the oil and wheat it needs, she will turn on the West.
 Certainly we must multiply our efforts to avoid war.
 But that will not be obtained unless Great Britain and France stick together, intervening in Prague for new concessions [i.e. to the Sudeten Germans] but declaring at the same time that they will safeguard the independence of Czechoslovakia.
 If, on the contrary, the Western Powers capitulate again, they will only precipitate the war they wish to avoid."
+At the same time, Daladier was well aware that France could not hope to win a war against Germany without the "continental commitment" that the British Empire would commit a large expeditionary force to the defence of France as had occurred in World War I. Furthermore, 60% of French imports came via the sea, making France dependent upon help from Britain, the world's largest naval power.
+The way that Italy came to be aligned with Germany from 1936 onward led to the majority of the French Navy being concentrated in the Mediterranean Sea to face a potential threat from Italy, leaving the French Atlantic coastline wide open to the German Navy, which led France to seek Britain as an ally to protect the Atlantic sea-lanes.
+The greater population of Germany left the French dependent upon bringing soldiers recruited in Algeria to France, and which in turn made the French Navy's primary task was in securing control of the western Mediterranean.
+Daladier had pushed very strongly during the London summit for Anglo-French naval staff talks for a possible war against Italy as he argued that both Britain and France needed command of the Mediterranean.
+Daladier had pressed Chamberlain for the Royal Navy to abandon the Singapore strategy of sending the main British battle fleet to Singapore to defend Britain's Asian colonies against a Japanese threat and instead wanted the Royal Navy concentrated in European waters.